Arifcse21/UTL-Assesment/README.md

 `pytest -v`

-now import the sample data that was provided with question. sql or csv data
+now import the sample data to postgresql that was provided with question. sql or csv data

 `python manage.py makemigrations`